FenPhoenix/AngelLoader/FOR_OTHER_PROGRAMMERS.md

 These controls have their images, text, or other contents or attributes set programmatically (in MainForm.cs code file) for one reason or another (debloating the code-behind, putting game-related controls into a loop so we don't have duplicate code for each one, etc.)

-## Why aren't we on.
-NET 5 or greater?
+## Why aren't we on .NET 5 or greater?
 Why are we still on Framework?

 We're prevented from moving to modern .NET for one seemingly tiny yet showstopping reason: the GetSysColor hook.